DOC'S BOOKS &ARTICLES

 the barrel.
 Of all the substitutes, this one was superior in that it best duplicated Black Powder velocities

-and performance, but it never came to market in quantity and is not available.
+and performance, yet left very little residue in the barrel, but it never came to market in quantity and is not available.

 Black Canyon originally appeared as a black round granule which was quite large, almost BB size.